Stryker Mako Robot Arm-Assisted Surgery

-During the surgery the surgeon guides the robotic-arm within a pre-defined area, based on the pre-op plan.
+During surgery, the surgeon guides the robotic-arm within a pre-defined area, based on the pre-op plan.
 With the system helping the surgeon stay within the planned boundaries, they can more accurately place and align the implant.

 Whilst the technology is a key component of the overall procedure, it is important to understand that the orthopaedic surgeon is in control of the surgery at all times, guiding the robotic-arm to position the implant in the joint.
 The Mako robotic-arm does not perform surgery, make decisions, or move without the surgeon guiding it, the technology simply assists the surgeon in delivering a superior result.

 What happens afterwards?

 Immediately after the surgery, and for the rest of your time at Parkside Private Hospital, your surgeon, nurses and physical therapist will closely monitor your condition and progress.
 As soon as possible your physical therapy will begin, with a lot of time being spent exercising the new joint as well as going through other exercises to help your body recover from surgery.
 You will be prescribed some pain medication, which will gradually be reduced following the procedure.
 Soon your mobility will start to improve.

 Before leaving the hospital your physiotherapist will talk you through rehabilitation exercises to be done at home and, depending on limitations in movement, an occupational therapist may provide direction on how to use devices to assist in daily tasks such as bathing and getting dressed.